Sous vide

 • Laurel

-1. Get everything ready: Take a pan or sous vide container and fill it with warm water.
-Set the sous vide device to 65 °C degrees.
-Season the beef scallop with pepper and salt.
+Take a pan or sous vide container and fill it with warm water.
+Set the sous vide appliance to 65°C (149°F).
+Season the beef tenderloin with salt and pepper.

-2. Pack the sukade: Put the stew meat with a dash of oil and bay leaf in the Souvy sous vide bags or vacuum it with a vacuum machine.
-Place the sous vide bag in the water bath and set the timer to 24 hours.
+Place the stew meat with a dash of oil and bay leaf in Souvy sous vide bags or vacuum seal it with a vacuum sealer.
+Place the sous vide bag in a water bath and set the timer for 24 hours.

-3. Finishing: When the timer has gone off, remove the sous vide stew meat from the sous vide bag and dry it with paper or a cloth.
-Cut the meat into nice slices, season with salt and pepper and serve immediately.
+Once the timer goes off, remove the sous vide stew meat from the bag and pat it dry with paper towels or a cloth.
+Slice the meat into nice slices, season with salt and pepper, and serve immediately.

 [product=sous-vide-bak-met-lid]